ksdaylight/nest2022/README.md

 6. Redis integration for caching and session management.
 7. Extensive API support with OpenAPI documentation and versioning
 ####  ☑️Planned Features (Todo List)
+ - [ ] Implementation of third-party login using OAuth2.
  - [ ] Multilingual support.
  - [ ] API rate limiting and security measures.
  - [ ] Containerization and deployment.